 The Student Life offices at the Del Rio, Eagle Pass, and Uvalde campuses provide a wide variety of educational experiences with the direct goal of enhancing leadership skills, refining communication and collaboration skills, and developing problem-solving skills.
-Student Life programs meet students' individual needs and interests, as well as enhance their academic experiences.
+Student Life programs meets students' individual needs and interests, as well as enhance their academic experiences.

-Events and activities include speakers, cultural arts, collaborative, co-curricular programs, leadership training, and clubs and organizations.
-Student Organizations fulfill a variety of student interests.
-A list of organizations and a calendar of events and activities can be found on CampusCruiser.
+Events and activities include speakers, cultural arts, collaborative, co-curricular programs, leaderships training, and clubs and organizations.
+Student organizations fulfill a variety of student interests.
+A list of organizations and a calendar of events and activities can be found on the Featured Events section of www.swtjc.edu.
 Any group of students wishing to meet on behalf of a common interest may seek organization status by consulting with the student life coordinator at your campus.